 Temples

 Temples came along with the introduction of Buddhism from mainland China in the 6th century.
-Chinese influences were strongly seen in earlier times such as having wide courtyards and symmetrical layouts.
+Chinese influences were strongly seen in earlier times, such as expansive courtyards and symmetrical layouts.

-However, temples began to exhibit less symmetrical features and many started to incorporate gardens in their compounds.
+However, temples began to exhibit less symmetrical features and many started incorporating gardens in their compounds.

-Temples were also found in more remote places and in the mountains, which had more varied layouts owing to complex topographies.
+Temples were also found in more remote places and the mountains, with more varied layouts owing to complex topographies.

 Shrines

-The Japanese native beliefs, Shinto had no scripture, no founder, no permanent facilities.
-Since the arrival of Buddhism, the situation had changed.
+The Japanese native beliefs, Shinto, had no scripture, no founder, and no permanent facilities.
+Since the arrival of Buddhism, the situation has changed.

-Along with Buddhism teaching, the construction of temples was booming and it encouraged Shinto to have its own facilities, Shinto shrines.
+Along with Buddhist teaching, the construction of temples was booming, and it encouraged Shinto to have its facilities, Shinto shrines.

-Several major shrines used to follow the unique custom of periodic rebuilding for symbolic purification.
-Today, the Izumo Taisha Shrine and the Ise Shrines still follow this custom.
+Several major shrines followed the unique custom of periodic rebuilding for symbolic purification.
+The Izumo Taisha Shrine and Ise Shrines still follow this custom today.

 Shinto Shrine: History, Architecture, and Shrine Crest